devstackweb3/osa1/part1/1.13/readme.md

 copy[2] += 1
 ```
 Using an array might be the simpler choice in this case.
 Searching the Internet will provide you with lots of hints on how to create a zero-filled array of the desired length.

+# Exercise Process :
+1) create a zero-filled array of the desired length.

+What is a zero-filled array ?

+Why using a zero-filled array is interesting ?

+How is it working ?